hurik/JGeagle/README.md

 * Renames only working when committed.
 Can't get this working [http://stackoverflow.com/a/17302068/2246865](http://stackoverflow.com/a/17302068/2246865)!
 * While counting sheets or exporting images, eagle opens for a second and closes right after it.
 Under Linux it sometimes takes some time until it closes.
 Don't know why ...
 * The JGeagle temp files are in HOME/.JGeagle/*
+* Board diff images are less useful, because with every commit the displayed layer are also saved.
+I need some method to get the layer count and switch through each layer to get useful images.
+Anybody an idea?

 ## Todo